reservoirpy/reservoirpy/docs/source/user_guide/create_new_node.rst

 Initialize feedback connections
 -------------------------------

-Additionaly, another function can be created to initialize feedback signal dimension, if the node requires feedback:
+Additionally, another function can be created to initialize feedback signal dimension, if the node requires feedback:

 .. ipython:: python